alissa-huskey/python-class/docs/guides/poetry.md

     main()
 ```

-Here I run the `astros.py` script from normal shell, where the `requests`
+Here I run the `astros.py` script from normal shell where the `requests`
 module is not installed.

 ```bash